 Ecclesiastes 3:4 “…A time to weep, And a time to laugh; A time to mourn, And a time to dance;”

-Posted in Everyday News, Living in the Real World, Poetry and Quotes, Random, Sharing The Gospel
+Posted in Everyday News, Living in Today's World, Poetry and Quotes, Random, The Gospel